Why Should You Visit Namibia? | Where To Go In Namibia | GeoEx

 # # # # #

-GeoEx’s Jessica Silber is an expert in safari planning.
-She’s lived in Tanzania and traveled throughout Zanzibar, Kenya, Botswana, Mozambique, and the Republic of the Congo.
+Jessica Silber has lived in Tanzania and traveled throughout Zanzibar, Kenya, Botswana, Mozambique, the Republic of the Congo, and Namibia.

 Jessica Silber, GeoEx Director, Global Sales, in Namibia